 Another small bin holds all types of First Aid supplies.
 Think of it as an extended First Aid kit beyond what your emergency car kits contain.
 I use it for bulky items such as boxes of 3-inch guaze pads, rolls of self-adherent medical wrap and N95 Dust Masks.
 It’s a good idea to have an extra supply of prescription medications on hand, too.
 In case you can’t get to a pharmacy right away, or they are closed.

 A large bin contains emergency foods.
-For our family, this bin contains foods that could sustain us through a short time away from home.
-It does not constitute all our food in our pantry and storage.
-For that reason it contains freeze-dried food pouches that are quick, easy meals made with boiling water added to the pouch, and no pans needed.
+For our family this bin contains foods that could sustain us through a short time away from home.
+It does not constitute all our food in our pantry and long-term storage.
+For that reason it contains freeze-dried food pouches that are quick, easy meals made by adding boiling water added to the pouch, with no pans needed.
 Also there are canned meats that can be opened and eaten without being heated, if there is no power.
 And the freeze-dried cans of vegetables and fruit can be opened and eaten like snacks, without reconstituting with water.
 There are also handy items, such as a jar of raw honey, which can be used as a food source as well as for medical purposes.
 Your bin might include pet food or some of your children’s favorite treats.
 In a disaster situation favorite foods can comfort small children (and adults!).

 I like the Water Brick for keeping a supply of safe drinking water on hand.
 Each Brick holds 3.5 gallons of water – a weight even I can transport – with an easy to carry handle.
 And they stack in a compact space.
 You can also use these Bricks for food storage.
 They are especially popular for keeping pet food on hand for emergencies.
 Always remember to prepare for your pets as well as people.
 They are part of your family, too!
 I also keep some gallon jugs of non-potable water on hand for flushing toilets or washing hands if the water is turned off.